ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

 Topics:
 - random behavior
+- stack frames: here or further along the curriculum (if so, where?)
 - pass by value, pass by reference
   ```javascript
   let arr : number[] = [1, 2, 3]